grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 > #### About Failing Checks
 >
 > When a check fails, the script will continue executing successfully and will not return a 'failed' exit status.
-> If you need the whole test to fail based on the results of a check, you'll need to [combine checks with thresholds](https://k6.io/docs/using-k6/thresholds/#failing-a-load-test-using-checks).
+> If you need the whole test to fail based on the results of a check, you have to [combine checks with thresholds](https://k6.io/docs/using-k6/thresholds/#failing-a-load-test-using-checks).
 > This is particularly useful in specific contexts, such as integrating k6 into your CI pipelines or receiving alerts when scheduling your performance tests.

 ## Checks in k6 Cloud Results